1 / 10

 Is the Honda Jazz a reliable car?

-Yes, it's very reliable.
-There are very few reports of problems with the Honda Jazz and it has a well deserved reputation for reliability.
+Yes, the Honda Jazz is very reliable.
+There are very few reports of problems with the Jazz and it has a well deserved reputation for reliability.
 The Honda Jazz was the 9th most reliable car according to owners in the 2020 Honest John Satisfaction Index, scoring 9.78 out of 10.

 Is a Honda Jazz worth buying?